 Heading to Vancouver, Canada, anytime soon?
 Don’t leave home without this list of what to see and what to do.
 What makes me an expert?
 Well, not only do I love Vancouver, but I’ve been going there for years!
 And what a bargain the US Dollar gets right now ($1.00 USD = $1.35 CAD, as of 5/28).
 I’m going to make some assumptions: that you haven’t been before or at least in a long while, and that you’re staying downtown, as that’s where most of the hotels are.
 If you drink coffee, I’ll throw in some great cafes to try too.
 I’m also assuming you’re not renting a car, since it’s not really necessary.

 - They don’t have Uber, and taxi from the airport is set by zone, so I always use a taxi into downtown.
 They do have public transportation, but we still take a taxi from the airport.
 For two people and given the exchange rate, it makes sense.
 It’s ~$37 CAD (~$27 USD) from Vancouver International Airport (YVR) and takes about 20-30 minutes depending on traffic.

 - I stay downtown at the Hyatt Regency Vancouver.
 Just in case that’s your hotel chain of choice as well, it’s a terrific property.
+If I’m paying cash for a hotel stay, I always use Pruvo to monitor for price drops!
 I feel pretty strongly about this hotel, its location, and its lounge.

 These suggestions originate from downtown and here’s what I’d put on the A list.
 I walk A LOT, so the A list has a lot of walking in it.